 What should a flatmate agreement include?

-You should take your time drafting a room-mate agreement, as it may be difficult to add things later after a flatmate agreement in the UK has been signed.
-There are a few things that should be included, and others that may be more dependant on your situation – every arrangement is different, after all.
+You should take your time drafting a roommate agreement, as it may be difficult to add things later after a flatmate agreement in the UK has been signed.
+There are a few things that should be included and others that may be more dependent on your situation – every arrangement is different, after all.
 A room-mate agreement template makes life easier, but be sure that at least the following two considerations are in there:

 Rent payments

-Before the first rent payment is due, giving yourself as much time as possible, you need to work out two things with regards to the rent:
+Before the first rent payment is due, giving yourself as much time as possible, you need to work out two things with regard to the rent:

 Most of the time, rent will be split evenly, but there may be instances where you want to divide the rent differently.
 This may happen where one flatmate has a significantly larger room or an ensuite, for example.